-Mandate, roles, and stakeholders
+Mandates, roles and stakeholders

-4. The Security Council establishes mandates for peacekeeping missions, which are translated into mission concepts by the Integrated Operations Teams (IOTs) in DPO, in close collaboration with mission senior management.
-The Mission Concept focuses on the long-term vision for mandate implementation and establishes the planning for all components of a peacekeeping mission.
+4. The Security Council establishes mandates for peacekeeping missions, which are translated into mission concepts by the Integrated Operations Teams of the Department of Peace Operations, in close collaboration with mission senior management.
+The mission concept focuses on the long-term vision for mandate implementation and establishes the planning for all components of a peacekeeping mission.

 5. The overarching objective of the political affairs work of peacekeeping missions is to contribute towards sustainable peace and democratic order in the host country.
-To achieve these objectives, immediate and intermediate outcomes must be achieved by the missions; the latter include support to the establishment of peace agreements; achievement of political dialogue; support to the holding of free and fair elections; and peaceful transfer of power.
-The theory of change for political affairs components is presented in Annex I. Specifically, the work of the political affairs component is at the heart of conflict management and may include the following primary functions:
+To achieve these objectives, immediate and intermediate outcomes must be achieved by the missions, including support for the establishment of peace agreements; achievement of political dialogue; support for the holding of free and fair elections; and peaceful transfer of power.
+Specifically, the work of the political affairs component is at the heart of conflict management and may include the following primary functions.

-- a.
-Further understanding the root causes and dynamics of the conflict and institutional crises that created the requirement for a peacekeeping operation; - b.
-Following the evolution of these conflict dynamics and their impact on the institutional stability of the country; and - c.
-Developing strategies and good offices to help the parties in conflict resolve disputes through peaceful means and strengthen the institutional stability required to promote inclusive democracy and the rule of law and to build local political and civic capacity.
+(a) Further understanding the root causes and dynamics of the conflict and institutional crises that created the requirement for a peacekeeping operation;

+(b) Following the evolution of these conflict dynamics and their impact on the institutional stability of the country;

+(c) Developing strategies and good offices to help the parties in conflict resolve disputes through peaceful means and strengthen the institutional stability required to promote inclusive democracy and the rule of law and to build local political and civic capacity.

-6. The political affairs component is undertaken by both dedicated political affairs divisions or offices (hereafter referred to as PADs) and the offices of the Special Representative of the Secretary-General (SRSG) and Deputy SRSG (DSRSG).
-The PADs support the SRSGs and DSRSGs in the conduct of good offices to parties in conflict, both personally and through the delegated responsibilities to other offices, in areas of tension.
+6. The political affairs function is undertaken by both dedicated political affairs divisions or offices and the offices of the Special Representatives of the Secretary-General and Deputy Special Representatives of the Secretary-General.
+The political affairs divisions or offices support the Special Representatives and Deputy Special Representatives in the conduct of good offices to parties in conflict, both personally and through responsibilities delegated to other offices, in areas of tension.
 Good offices encompasses preventive diplomacy to prevent disputes from escalating into conflicts and to limit the spread of conflicts when they occur.
-PAD also support senior mission leadership in advocacy through the provision of facilitation and support to mediation efforts, and analysis of political dynamics that inform strategic and operational decision-making related to mandate implementation priorities.
+Political affairs divisions or offices also support senior mission leadership in advocacy through the provision of facilitation and support for mediation efforts and analysis of political dynamics that inform strategic and operational decision-making related to mandate implementation priorities.

-&lt;sup>1 United Nations Evaluation Group (UNEG).
-Norms and Standards for Evaluation, 2016.
+&lt;sup>1 United Nations Evaluation Group, "Norms and standards for evaluation", 2016.

-&lt;sup>2 Handbook on the United Nations multidimensional peacekeeping operations, 2003, Chapter II, page 23, and inputs from MONUSCO.
+&lt;sup>2 Handbook on the United Nations Multidimensional Peacekeeping Operations (United Nations publication, 2003), p.
+23; and inputs from MONUSCO.

 7. Within the mission, political affairs work is undertaken in partnership and coordination with the following components or offices: civil affairs; strategic communications and public information; security sector reform and justice; military; police; human rights; protection of civilians; and gender.
-Additionally, the Joint Mission and Analysis Centre (JMAC) and Joint Operation Centre (JOC) both rely on political analyses for their substantive work and contribute to those analyses.
+Additionally, the Joint Mission Analysis Centre and Joint Operations Centre both rely on political analyses for their substantive work and contribute to those analyses.
 Ultimately, the mission senior management relies on the work of political affairs division and units in undertaking its good offices function and engaging in peace and other political negotiations, and by leading the political tier of protection of civilians strategies.